 - Graphical stacked EM Flow® conductivity sections

-Geoscience Australia is partnering with State and Territory government geoscience agencies to deliver the AusAEM program.
-Industry have subscribed to areas of infill in the first survey area as this approach was successfully used in a previous exploration initiative of the Commonwealth Government — the Onshore Energy Security Program (OESP).
+Geoscience Australia is partnered with State and Territory government geoscience agencies to deliver the AusAEM program.
+Industry have subscribed to areas of infill in both t survey areas, as this approach was successfully used in a previous exploration initiative of the Commonwealth Government — the Onshore Energy Security Program (OESP).
 Industry benefits include low acquisition and zero mobilisation costs.